oslocyclotronlab/Qkinz/README.md

 Build
 ----
-To build the package, you need the [**Qt SDK**](http://www.qt.io/).
-It has only been built using Qt5.5, but may work with other versions as well.
-To build, navigate to the folder containing the source and run qmake and then make.
+The software is based on the [**Qt SDK**](http://www.qt.io/).
+Currently it has only been built using Qt 5.5 on OS X, but might work with other versions as well.
+It also requires an compiler supporting C++11.
+In order to build, run:

+`qmake Qkinz.pro`

+`make`

 Download
 ----